Trivadis/pgoperate/README.md

 At the end of installation script will offer to execute `root.sh` as root user.

 Switch to root and execute `root.sh`.
-It will create `postgresql-<alias>` unit file in /etc/systemd/system for systemctl daemon and add `01_postgres` file into `/etc/sudoers.d` to allow `postgres` user to `start/stop/status/reload` the `postgresql-<alias>` service with sudo privileges.
+It will create `postgresql-<alias>` unit file in /etc/systemd/system for systemctl daemon.
 Cluster will be started with systemctl and in-cluster actions will be executed.

 Local connection without password will be possible only by postgres user and root.